sandeepsheenu/website/README.md

 # website
-HTML,CSS code is preent in this git repo
+HTML,CSS code is present in this git repo